-Emily is a partner in DBL Law’s Litigation group with an emphasis on Debtor/Creditor Rights, and Estates & Trusts.
-She also practices in the firm’s Homeowners and Condominium Owners Association practice group.
+Emily is a partner in DBL Law’s Estate Planning & Probate group.
 Emily represents a wide array of clients from individuals and corporations to homeowners and condominium owners associations.
 She also represents hospitals and nursing homes.
 Emily is licensed to practice in Kentucky and Ohio, and in the United States District Courts for the Western and Eastern Divisions of Kentucky.
 She is an approved ARAG™ Network Attorney.

 In her debtor/creditor rights practice, Emily advises creditors in the collection of debts including both consumer and commercial debts owed to clients in fields such as medical, dental, nursing homes, private education, landscaping, banking and owner’s associations.

 In her estate and trust practice, Emily provides guidance with estate and trust formation.
 She also represents administrators/executors in probate matters as well as in disputes involving challenges to wills and trusts.

 Emily is the partner in charge of DBL Law’s homeowners associations (HOA) and condominium owners associations (COA) practice.
 Emily provides the HOA and COA governing boards with insight and guidance in understanding applicable laws, understanding the governing documents and in understanding the relationship between the associations and the property owners.
 Emily works with HOAs and COAs to collect unpaid assessments including the filing of liens for unpaid assessments, collection lawsuits and foreclosures.
 Emily also works with associations in drafting governing documents, amendments and opinion letters on the unique issues that arise in the day to day management of associations.